-Both of the veg options are mix of potato, Besan, mix vegetables.
+Both of the veg options are a mix of potato, Besan, mix vegetables.
 All infuse together with Indian spices.
-These are the veg variations of the non veg kebabs that are famous in the Bohri cuisine.
-They are definitey tasty and delicious!
+These are the veg variations of the non-veg kebabs that are famous in the Bohri cuisine.
+They are definitely tasty and delicious!

-From the tava we tried the following: Cheese Paratha, Cheese roll, Baida Roti and mutton roll.
-Each of these delicacy is delicious, load with flavors and totally mind-blowing.
+From the Tava, we tried the following: Cheese Paratha, Cheese roll, Baida Roti and mutton roll.
+Each of these delicacies is delicious, load with flavours and totally mind-blowing.
 I personally loved the cheese Paratha the most.

 Main Course at Bohri Food Festival

-The famous delicacy just melts in your mouth, the lamb is perfectly cook.
+The famous delicacy just melts in your mouth, the lamb is perfectly cooked.
 The dish is rich and sinfully delicious.

 Tasty and healthy at the same time, totally a rare combination.